YottaDB/YDBDoc/ProgGuide/ioproc.rst

        SOCKET[1]=serv2 DESC=4 LISTENING PASSIVE NOTRAP PORT=6322
                 ZDELAY ZBFSIZE=1024 ZIBFSIZE=87380 NODELIMITER

-At this point, the socket device "seerv" has two sockets associated with it.
+At this point, the socket device "serv" has two sockets associated with it.

 The following command moves the "serv" socket to the "socketpool" device.